Attendance Costs for Rutgers’ Two-Year Turf Certificate Program

-In addition to scholarships offered by Rutgers for students returning for their second year of the Two-Year Turf Certificate Program, there are a wide variety of additional scholarships available through local and regional golf course and superintendent associations.
-In addition, countless other scholarships may be available in connection to a multitude of other categories.
+There are a wide variety of scholarships available through local and regional golf course and superintendent associations.
+In addition, countless other scholarships may be available in a multitude of other categories or related industries.
 We encourage you to do your research and spend time finding and applying for any scholarships for which you may be eligible!

 - New Jersey Landscape Contractors Association Scholarship Awards